Intern Summer School

 Topics include: industry overview, broker/carrier relations, risk transfer, emerging entrants and impact of legislation and government regulations.

 Track 2: Professional Skills

-Essential professional skills young professionals need to succeed in their internship and beyond.
+Essential skills young professionals need to succeed in their internship and beyond.
 This 8-week course consists of a weekly kit of online self-paced assignments and tools to help further develop their skillset in each focus area.
 Approximately 30 minutes of course work each week.

 Topics include: professionalism, networking, personal brand, working with other generations, emotional intelligence and personal effectiveness.

 This curated collection of articles, videos, templates and best practices is designed to help Council member firms build and/or enhance sustainable processes that support their efforts to recruit and develop talent.

 Module 1: Getting Buy-in